jcmf/glulx-strings/README.md

 Version 2 also includes halfway decent support for unblorbed Z-code, such as a `.z5` or `.z8` file produced by Inform.

-Version 3 (which you are looking at) adds support for `.zip` files containing either of the above.
+Version 3 adds support for `.zip` archive files containing any supported format.

+Version 3.1 adds support for `.zblorb` files containing blorbed Z-code.

 [Try it now.](http://toastball.net/glulx-strings/)